-The MDKAD/MDKAE/MDKAF gensets are not "ignition protected" and cannot be operated in a gasoline-fueled environment.
-They can, however, be operated in a diesel-fuel environment.
+The MDKAL genset is not "ignition protected" and cannot be operated in a gasoline-fueled environment.
+They can, however, be operated in a dieselfuel environment.

 AWARNING Gasoline fire or explosion can result in severe personal injury or death.
 Do not install a diesel generator set in the same room or compartment of a gasoline propulsion engine or generator set.
-The diesel unit may not be ignition protected and can ignite gasoline fumes.
+The diesel unit is not ignition protected and can ignite gasoline fumes.